Do you feel like everything in your life is chaotic and spiraling out of your control?

 Why?
 Because if you are allowing yourself to drown in the chaos and doing things to make it worse, you need a good slap.

-I don’t want you to compare your personal chaos to another.
-Whether or not your experiences are similar to mine or in a different form.
+I don’t want you to compare your personal chaos or depression to another’s.
+Whether or not your experiences are similar to mine or others or in a different form.
 Nobody’s is worse than another, we all go through something, and we all have a choice.

 Snap out of it.